Natural Flood Management

 • Helping to store carbon

-It is an evolving area of work nationally, regionally and locally - but it is particularly developed in Calderdale where our unique geography makes us susceptible to very rapid flood events as water runs off the hills.
+It is an evolving area of work nationally, regionally and locally.
+It is particularly developed in Calderdale where our unique geography makes us susceptible to very rapid flood events as water runs off the hills.

 Tree surrounded by beautiful blue skies.